Sandwich Attack

 Mitigation strategies:

-Private Mempools: Hide pending transactions from public.
-Flashbots Relay model.
+Private Mempools: Hide pending transactions from the public.

 MEV-Burn: Require attackers to burn MEV extraction profits.